Soccer-'I'm 100% Spurs': Mourinho plays down emotions ahead of Chelsea clash

 "I gave everything to all of them, but they are my previous clubs.
 My club is Tottenham so it's so, so easy for me.
 Not difficult from the emotional side of things."

-Former England midfielder Glenn Hoddle, who has played for and managed both London clubs, says Spurs are now bigger than Chelsea in terms of fanbase, training ground and stadium.
+Former England striker Glenn Hoddle, who has played for and managed both London clubs, believes Spurs have risen above Chelsea in recent years.
+Mourinho has no problems backing up that claim.

-Asked about Hoddle's view, Mourinho said: "My club is always the best club in the world, the best, the biggest in the world.
-Always my club, always."
+"My club is always the best club in the world, the best, the biggest in the world.
+Always my club, always," the Portuguese added.

-Lampard got the better of his former mentor last season when his Derby County side knocked Mourinho's Manchester United out of the League Cup.
+Lampard got the better of Mourinho on the touchline last season when his Derby County knocked Manchester United out of the League Cup.

-The Portuguese said there will be a big hug waiting for Lampard but he will not be inviting him for a post-match drink.
+Mourinho said there will be a big hug waiting for Lampard but will not be inviting him for a post-match drink.

-"I don't think so because our stadium is built in the way that our office is completely on the inside our private headquarters," Mourinho added.
+"I don't think so because our stadium is built in the way that our office is completely on the inside our private headquarters," Mourinho said.

 "Until now I didn't invite any managers to go there and I don't think I'll do that with Frank.